dewert99/plat-smt/README.md

 This list can optionally be followed by `-i` which enters interactive mode after the files are evaluated

 ## Parameters (`set-option`)
-The parameters currently all come from [batsat](https://docs.rs/batsat/latest/batsat/core/struct.SolverOpts.html), and are prefixed by `sat.`, for example random initial activations would be enabled with:
+Most parameters currently come from [batsat](https://docs.rs/batsat/latest/batsat/core/struct.SolverOpts.html), and are prefixed by `sat.`, for example random initial activations would be enabled with:

 `(set-option :sat.rnd_init_act true)`

+The parameters `:produce-models` and `:produce-unsat-cores` from the SMT-LIB standard are also supported, and default to `true`.

 ## Misc
 * The `yices-smt2` file is from `https://yices.csl.sri.com/` and is only included for testing